phil-opp/blog_os/_posts/2015-07-22-rust-os-boot.md

 related_posts: null
 ---
 ## Multiboot
 Fortunately there is a bootloader standard: the [Multiboot Specification][multiboot].
 So our kernel just needs to indicate that it supports Multiboot and every Multiboot-compliant bootloader can boot it.
-We will use the [GRUB 2] bootloader together with the Multiboot 2 specification ([PDF][Multiboot 2]).
+We will use the Multiboot 2 specification ([PDF][Multiboot 2]) together with the well-known [GRUB 2] bootloader.

 To indicate our Multiboot 2 support to the bootloader, our kernel must contain a _Multiboot Header_, which has the following format: